The Washington Spirit now has a woman in charge. For its players, that means a lot.

 Kang’s rise, forward Tara McKeown said, “helps the league a lot moving forward, knowing that women can be empowered too.”

-“It’s not just a man’s world anymore,” McKeown said.
+“It’s not just a man’s world anymore,” she said.
 “We’ve got a woman helping us.”

 Added defender Karina Rodriguez: “It’s cool to see a strong, powerful woman as a leader for us to look up to. … We’re really excited to see some positive changes and see how that helps us on the field.”